This post on how to make a tiered cake is really a is a continuation from my previous post on types of tiered cakes and tools needed to make them.

 In this post, I am going to share my step by step guide of assembling tiered cakes, both with pillars and without pillars.

-Tiered cakes without pillars are basically cakes that are stacked directly on top of one another like this one:
+Cakes stacked without pillars are basically cakes that are stacked directly on top of one another like this one:

-- Place your lowest tier cake on the base cake board.
-Place the rest of the other tier cakes on their respective cake boards/cardboard circles.
-Remember that for stacked cakes, the cake boards for all tiers (except base tier) has to be of the same diameter as the cake it is going to hold.
+- Place your lowest cake on the base cake board.
+Place the rest of the other layers on their respective cake boards/cardboard circles.
+Remember that for stacked cakes, the cake boards for all tiers (except the base) has to be of the same diameter as the cake it is going to hold.

-Next, take one dowel rod or straw and poke it into the base cake at the cake’s highest point.
+- Next, take one dowel rod or straw and poke it into the base cake at the cake’s highest point.
 Press the rod/straw down until it touches the cake board.
 Mark the rod/straw to the height of the cake.

 - Also, you should only poke through the topmost tier if you intend to cover the top with any decoration that will not show the dowel rod hole.
 If the top of the cake is intended to be left plain, cut the dowel rod so that the length stops a few inches short of the height of the whole stacked cake.
-Poke it through the center of second tier until it reaches the base cake board.
+Poke it through the center of second-tier until it reaches the base cake board.